Sina-Akhavi/LibraryManaging/README.md

 # LibraryManaging
-BookManagement, A user interface app, created by tkinter module of Python
+BookManagement, an app with GUI, created by tkinter module of Python